- Rent Control / Increase Limitations. Rhode Island state landlords can raise rent if there’s appropriate notice provided.

 When Can a Landlord Increase Rent?

-A Rhode Island landlord is required to abide by the conditions of the lease agreement.
+A Rhode Island landlord must abide by the conditions of the lease agreement.
 To raise rent on an “at-will” tenant, a landlord must provide the appropriate amount of notice.

-It is illegal for a Rhode Island landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant Fair Housing Act.
+According to the Federal Fair Housing Act, it is illegal for a Rhode Island landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

-Rhode Island does not legislate the amount that a landlord may increase rent.
+Rhode Island does not regulate the amount that a landlord may increase rent.

 How Much Notice is Needed for Raising Rent?

-In Rhode Island, a landlord is required to provide a 30-Day Notice when seeking to increase rent on an “at-will” tenant.
-If the tenant in question is over the age of 62, the landlord is required to provide a 60-Day Notice before the increased rent can go into effect (Rhode Island Renter’s Handbook).
+In Rhode Island, a landlord must provide a 30-Day Notice when seeking to increase rent on an “at-will” tenant.
+If the tenant is over the age of 62, the landlord must provide a 60-Day Notice increasing rent.
+(R.I.
+Gen. Law § 34-18-16.1)

 How Often Can Rent Be Increased?